Colourful Northern India

 About Varanasi

-Located on the banks of the River Ganges and considered to be one of India's most holy of cities, Varanasi is an overwhelming melting pot of colour, chaos and spirituality.
-Believed to have been founded by Shiva as early as the 11th century, Varanasi - or Kashi and Benares as it has variously been known - is also one of the world's oldest continuously inhabited cities, serving as an important centre of learning and civilization for over 2,000 years.
-Today thousands of Hindu pilgrims from all over the country come to Varanasi to bathe in the waters of the sacred River Ganges to wash away their sins.
+Located on the banks of the River Ganges and considered to be one of India's most holy cities, Varanasi is an overwhelming melting pot of colour, chaos and spirituality.
+Believed to have been founded by Shiva as early as the 11th century, Varanasi - or Kashi and Benares as it has been known - is also one of the world's oldest continuously inhabited cities, serving as an important centre of learning and civilisation for over 2,000 years.
+Today, thousands of Hindu pilgrims from all over the country come to Varanasi to bathe in the waters of the sacred River Ganges to wash away their sins.
 The Hindu rituals of life and death take place very publicly on the city’s famous riverside ‘ghats’, the name given to steps that lead down to holy waters.
-Here cremations on funeral pyres take place throughout the day with ceremonies held out in the open and the bodies simply wrapped in white cloth.
-Eventually the ashes will be scattered into the Ganges River.
-It is this accessibility to the practices of ancient tradition, coupled with Varanasi’s labyrinthine streets and colour that draw people.
+Here, cremations on funeral pyres take place throughout the day, with ceremonies held out in the open and the bodies simply wrapped in white cloth.
+Eventually, the ashes will be scattered into the Ganges River.
+It is this accessibility to the practices of ancient tradition, coupled with Varanasi’s labyrinthine streets and colour, that draws people.
 The best vantage point is from aboard one of the dawn boat rides on the Ganges.
 Scores of people enter the water from the ghats to purify themselves before the rising sun.

-O/N Rivatas by Ideal or similar including breakfast, packed lunch and dinner.
+O/N Rivatas by Ideal or similar (Including breakfast, packed lunch & dinner)

-O/N at Novotel Aerocity or similar including breakfast, lunch and dinner.
+O/N at Lemon Tree Aerocity or similar (Including breakfast, lunch on flight & dinner)

-Today marks the end of our incredible journey through India.
+Today marks the end of your incredible journey through India.
 Early check-out and transfer to the airport for your onward departure.

 END OF TOUR